 The rules of evolutionary biology are perhaps a little more flexible than those of physics though, this is because while evolutionary biology has had its Newton in the form of Darwin it is yet to have its Einstein, and no one has yet explained how flying creatures managed to evolve not just once, but four times independently (and partial wings don’t seem to have any purpose, except maybe as the grasping arms of raptors, ‘display’ purposes, or for self-hugging warmth, and most of those apply only to birds — although insects may have used them for making noise).
 Also effects like convergent evolution exist as well as wildly divergent evolutionary pressures, which muddy the rules still further, and the whole thing is complicated by trying to extract universal laws from a single data set (namely planet Earth).

-In reality real xenobiologists (or biologists who think the right ways) are quick to point out that we might not even be able to recognise alien life as life at all, beings that lived on frozen moons may have metabolic processes so slow that we simply could not perceive them, viewing them as nothing more interesting than a rock, conversely a (presumably organised plasma) being that could survive on the surface of a star would live life so fast that we couldn’t hope to see them either.
-So when people talk about rules for biology, they are talking about the rules we have observed on earth and, as Star Trek put it, life as we know it.
+In reality, real xenobiologists (or biologists who think the right ways) are quick to point out that we might not even be able to recognise alien life as life at all.
+Beings that live on frozen moons may have metabolic processes so slow that we simply could not perceive them, viewing them as nothing more interesting than a rock.
+Conversely, a (presumably organised plasma) being that could survive on the surface of a star would live life so fast that we couldn’t hope to see them either.
+So when people talk about rules for biology, they are talking about the rules we have observed on Earth and, as Star Trek put it, life as we know it.

-This grants even the hard-science fictioneers plenty if room to manoeuvre when dealing with alien life, but even so it is worth thinking about how that parasitic-birthed-acid-blooded-xenomorph, or gestalt-polymorphic-retro-virus entity evolved, (or was engineered).
-The more thought you give to how they evolved the more interesting the aliens become, we spent thirty odd years wondering about the biology of the ‘space-jockey’ and its relationship to the Alien before Ridley Scott came up with some ‘answers’ of suit and engineered bio-weapon.
+This grants even the hard-science fictioneers plenty of room to manoeuvre when dealing with alien life, but even so it is worth thinking about how that parasitic-birthed-acid-blooded-xenomorph, or gestalt-polymorphic-retro-virus entity evolved (or was engineered).
+The more thought you give to how they evolved, the more interesting the aliens become.
+We spent thirty odd years wondering about the biology of the ‘space-jockey’ and its relationship to the Alien before Ridley Scott came up with some ‘answers’ of suit and engineered bio-weapon.

-In fantasy fiction there is a lot more room to place with biology, hybrids can easily be knocked up by a wizard or passing deity a jiffy, that said the best fantasy (in my opinion) usually treats biology as having much the same rules as our world, creatures evolve and inhabit niches in the ecology, even dragons and unicorns can make sense in the world if you want.
+In fantasy fiction there is a lot more room to play with biology.
+Hybrids can easily be knocked up by a wizard, or passing deity, in a jiffy.
+That said, the best fantasy (in my opinion) usually treats biology as having much the same rules as our world, creatures evolve and inhabit niches in the ecology, even dragons, goblins and unicorns can make sense in the world if you want.